fair-software/howfairis/README.dev.rst

     # install howfairis as an editable package, with development dependencies
     python3 -m pip install --no-cache-dir --editable .[dev]

-Afterwards check that the install directory was added to the ``PATH`` environment variable.
-You should then be able to call the executable, like so:
+Afterwards check that the install directory is present on the ``PATH`` environment variable.
+If so, you should  be able to call the executable, like so:

 .. code:: shell